Andrew Benintendi Player Props: White Sox vs. Blue Jays

 Andrew Benintendi At The Plate

-- He has gone deep in one of 78 games, and in 0.3% of his plate appearances.
+- He has hit a home run in one of 78 games, and in 0.3% of his plate appearances.

+- Benintendi has picked up an RBI in 19 games this season (24.4%), with more than one RBI in four of those games (5.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.